growilabs/growi-docs/docs/guide/getting-started/docker-compose.md

 Access to `http://localhost:3000/` , if you visit the first setting step (`/installer`), GROWI is starting.

-## allow to access GROWI from other hosts
+## Allow to access GROWI from other hosts

 you can allow to access GROWI from other hosts with changing `ports` in `docker-compose.yml`.